int08h/blog/content/post/ode-to-the-queue.md

 # Implementation Simplicity

 A cursory examination of the implementation makes it apparent that DV-MPSC is a linked list plus some atomic operations.
+Additionally:

+* `push` and `pop` employ a minimal number of atomic operations.
+* No need to handle contented or partially-applied operations.
+* No loops (`compare-and-swap` or `load-linked/store-conditional` loops).

-This alone makes DV-MPSC more approachable than the many other concurrent queue algorithms.
-Developers can lean on prior experience with linked lists to quickly grasp basics and save cognitive heavy-lifting for understand how the atomic operations work.
+These qualities make DV-MPSC more approachable than the many other concurrent queue algorithms.
+Developers can lean on prior experience with linked lists to quickly grasp basics and save cognitive heavy-lifting for understand how the (straight-forward) atomic operations work.

-Beyond the similarity to a linked-list:

-* `push` and `pop` employ atomic operations without looping (no `cas` or `ll/sc` loops)
-* There are no complications due to contented or partially-applied operations.

 # Progress